310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Madara %}
 Hahaha.
 He'd be first-rate if he could manage that, but he’s a little too spontaneous to keep up that kind of image… He’s still got a long way to go before he becomes the perfect hero.

-But it's because he's lacking that he struggles to do his best, and because he's not perfect that he works hard with all he’s got to make up for it.
+But it's ‘cause he's lacking that he struggles to do his best, and ‘cause he's not perfect that he works hard with all he’s got to make up for it.
 That’s exactly what being human is… It’s completely relatable.

 In fact, I think it’s a reaaally cool thing about him.